Why choose Foreign Languages at WSU?

 - Several academic and study-abroad scholarships awarded annually.

-- Opportunities in service learning and community volunteerism.
+- Opportunities in community engagement and research.

 - Faculty with extensive international experience and training.

 - Study abroad programs in France, Germany, Costa Rica, Mexico and Spain.

 - Internships in Germany and Spain for three to six months.

 - Testing center for international German business-language examinations.

 - Experienced classmates who have lived in countries where people speak the language you're studying.